 - Metropolitan Family Service: Tax help options for low income families and individuals from CASH Oregon

 - Other AARP Foundation Tax-Aide services: Click on Prepare my own taxes online halfway down the page to access free tax preparation software options or to request free online coaching from AARP Tax-Aide IRS-certified Counselors.

 - How will a virtual tax service work?

-- You will make an appointment on the AARP.org website or by telephone.
+- You will make an appointment on the AARP.org website or by telephone or email.
 Before your appointment, you will need to complete some forms and scan your documents.
 Then you'll email them to a secure email address.
 Your appointment will be a phone call or video meeting with an AARP volunteer.

 - When can I make an appointment?

-- Plans are being revised due to the IRS postponing the start of tax season until February 12.
-Updated information will be posted on this webpage as it becomes available.
-The appointment system probably won’t be available until late January or early February.
-AARP tax help volunteers will start preparing returns in February.
+- Plans have been revised due to the IRS postponing the start of tax season until February 12.
+The AARP appointment system will be available February 1, and AARP tax help volunteers will start preparing returns on February 15.